Zanark/blog/_posts/2019-07-12-A-Programmer-in-a-rut.md

 ### 2. Set your priorities and use your time judiciously.

-When you create a time-table for the day, you must have found yourself putting every task at hand on the plate which make you run out of time to do other taks.
+When you create a time-table for the day, you must have found yourself putting every task at hand on the plate which make you run out of time to do other tasks.
 Trust me this happens to everyone.
-You might want to complete all the tasks in a single day but all of us only get 24hrs, and **sleep is important**.
+You might want to complete all the tasks in a single day but all of us only get 24 hrs, and **sleep is important**.

 So set your priorities straight.
 If you want to have fun that day, then focus on what brings you joy at what time of the day and do not let anything disrupt the time alloted to fun.